 DC crosstalk is the dc change in the output level of one DAC in response to a change in the output of another DAC.
-It is measured with a full-scale output change on one DAC (or soft power-down and power-up) while monitoring another DAC kept at midscale.
+It is measured with a full-scale output change on one DAC (or soft power-down and power-up) while monitoring another DAC.
 It is expressed in microvolts.